influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.0/query_language/continuous_queries.md

 CQs execute at the same interval as the `EVERY` interval in the `RESAMPLE` clause, and they run at the start of InfluxDB’s preset time boundaries.
-If the `EVERY` interval is two hours, InfluxDB executes the CQ at the start of every two hours.
+If the `EVERY` interval is two hours, InfluxDB executes the CQ at the top of every other hour.

 When the CQ executes, it runs a single query for the time range between [`now()`](/influxdb/v1.0/concepts/glossary/#now) and `now()` minus the `FOR` interval in the `RESAMPLE` clause.